Lake

 to Nitinat?

-If you're traveling on to Nitinat or Port
+If you're travelling on to Ditidaht (Nitinat)

-Alberni via the back roads, Lake Cowichan has a grocery store
+or Port Alberni via the back roads,

-if you need supplies.
-The Village Market was great before but now
+Lake Cowichan has a grocery store if you need supplies.
+The Village

-an option before heading into Nitinat where the selection is not
+into Nitinat where the selection is not as varied and more expensive.

 |